Every one of us homeowners has had those moments — utter frustration with the state of our current home.

 These are real-life signs you're outgrowing your home, and it might be time to trade in your old house for a new one better suited to your needs.

 But how will you know when you're ready to make the move?
 Keep reading to find out, and learn some important considerations you'll want to make along the way.

 Knowing It's Time

-When you bought the home you are in now, you had plenty of reasons to think it was a great house.
-For the time, it was probably big enough, but over time your lifestyle changes.
-You get more settled, move in more furniture to fill empty gaps, naturally gather more "things".
+When you bought the home you're in now, you had plenty of reasons to think it was a great choice.
+It was probably big enough, but over time life and its many changes came your way.
+As you got settled, more furniture was moved in to fill empty gaps, and as the years passed by you naturally gathered more things.
 Maybe some children came along, or a couple of pets.
 Either way, now you're trying to find places to store things and there are no places anymore.

-Think about it this way: if you declutter as best you can and you still have to stuff items in boxes under the beds, it might be time to upsize.
+Think about it this way: if you declutter as best you can and you still have to stuff items in boxes under the beds, it might be time to move to a bigger home.